 To mitigate our Climate Change Disaster, action must be immediate, must be massive and requires a level of mobilization of all our resources similar to what this country experienced during the New Deal and World War II.
 Individual actions, while useful and necessary, are insufficient.
 Indirect measures, like taxes on carbon emissions, are beneficial but too slow.

 Putting off the retrofitting of our economy to address Climate Change is a very dangerous mistake.
 Factors such as the long residence time of already emitted greenhouse gases in the atmosphere and the activation of slow feedbacks (like the melting of the permafrost) will soon make future mitigating actions inconsequential.

 There is a lot to lose from inaction and a lot to gain from speedy action.
 Without speedy action, more catastrophes will unfold with a high price in the loss of lives and property and high risks to the economy.
 With speedy action, life and property will be better protected, California’s economy will experience a boom, California will have access to federal disaster funds that do not require the approval of Congress and California will lead other States and Countries in the highly needed and greatest peaceful cooperation effort ever.

-Governor Brown, please accept leadership of this massive transformation of California.
+Governor Brown, please accept leadership of this massive transformation of California to a CLIMATE CHANGE-READY STATE.
 This life-affirming effort will give us the greatest chance of thriving through change instead of merely surviving change.

 We are living in extraordinary times, that require extraordinary actions and your extraordinary leadership.